 ACIAR Project “Enhancing key elements of the value chains for plantation-grown wood in Lao PDR”

-- Barbara Ozarska (Assoc.
-Professor), Barbara is a timber engineer whose research focuses on value-added utilization of plantation timber for high-value wood products based on solid wood, veneers and engineered wood.
+- Barbara Ozarska (Professor), Barbara is a timber engineer whose research focuses on value-added utilization of plantation timber for high-value wood products based on solid wood, veneers and engineered wood.

-- Dr Benoit Belleville (Postdoctoral Fellow), Benoit is a research fellow and wood engineer whose research focuses timber engineering, engineered wood products, wood adhesion, and mechanical properties of timber.
+- Dr Benoit Belleville (Research Fellow), Benoit is a research fellow and wood engineer whose research focuses timber engineering, engineered wood products, wood adhesion, and mechanical properties of timber.

 - Peter Edwin (PhD candidate), Peter is currently developing a multi-criterion optimisation framework for reducing the greenhouse (GHG) emissions associated with hardwood processing in Papua New Guinea.